IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Generally speaking, all the really great ideas of physics are really spin-offs of string theory...
 Some of them were discovered first, but I consider that a mere accident of the development on planet earth.
 On planet earth, they were discovered in this order [general relativity, quantum field theory, superstrings, and supersymmetry]...
 But I don't believe, if there are many civilizations in the universe, that those four ideas were discovered in that order in each civilization.”

 ― <a href="https://en.wikipedia.org/wiki/Edward_Witten" target="_blank">Edward Witten</a>

+>“Elegance requires that the number of defining equations be small.
+Five is better than ten, and one is better than five.
+On this score, one might facetiously say that String Theory is the ultimate epitome of elegance.
+With all the years that String Theory has been studied, no one has found even a single defining equation!
+The number at present count is zero.
+We know neither what the fundamental equations of the theory are nor even if it has any.”

+― <a href="https://en.wikipedia.org/wiki/Leonard_Susskind" target="_blank">Leonard Susskind</a>

 >“In pre-relativistic mechanics, time is a special physical quantity, whose value is measured by physical clocks, that plays the role of the independent variable of physical evolution.”